Showing posts with label ZDLRA. Show all posts

 • RA_FORMAT = TRUE and "RMAN Encryption OFF" - If the datafile is part of a TDE tablespace, the backup of this datafile will remain encrypted.
 If the datafile is NOT part of a TDE tablespace, the backup will NOT be encrypted.

 Real-time Redo Encryption - If real-time redo is utilized and your database has implemented TDE, the change data in the archive log backups will be encrypted.
-However, this backup is not considered RMAN encrypted, and ENCRYPTION=ENABLED must be set on the destination definition to ensure that the real-time redo backupsets are fully encrypted.
+However, this backup is not considered RMAN encrypted, and ENCRYPTION=ENABLED must be set on the destination definition to ensure that the real-time redo backupsets are considered fully encrypted by RMAN.

 SPFILE, Controlfile, archivelog backup Encryption - These are not encrypted by the ZDLRA.